One-dimensional Chern-Simons theory and the $\hat{A}$ genus: Notational and other conventions

 Given a free $R$-module $V$, we denote the dual by $V^\vee$.

 We use $\Sym V$ to denote the symmetric algebra (i.e., the direct sum of symmetric powers) and $\csym V$ to denote the completed symmetric algebra (i.e., the direct product of symmetric powers).

-Unless we are working with indices, $k$ typically denotes the ``base ring" over which our $\L8$-algebras, commutative algebras, etc. live.
+Unless we are working with indices, $k$ typically denotes the ``base ring" over which live our $\L8$-algebras, commutative algebras, and so on.
 In practice, it might be short-hand for $\RR$, $\CC$, $\Omega_X$, or other things that are hopefully clear from context.

 We always work with cochain complexes, so that differentials have degree +1.
 Likewise, we always employ the Koszul rule of signs.